LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     |<code>FASTLANE_KEY_ID</code>|Key ID provided when you create an `API Key` in App Store Connect; it is associated with the <code>FASTLANE_KEY</code>|
     |<code>FASTLANE_KEY</code>|Copy the full key from the text file you downloaded when generating the `API Key` - Filename has <code>FASTLANE_KEY_ID</code> value embedded in it.<br>Include everything in the file from <br>`-----BEGIN PRIVATE KEY-----`<br>and ending in <br>`-----END PRIVATE KEY-----`<br> |

-    Each step has a link to take you to the specific page you need to do the next step.
-It is best if you open each link in a separate tab or window so you can refer back to these instructions as you move along.
+    Each step has a link to the next step.
+Open each link in a separate tab or window so you can refer back to these instructions as you move along.

 1. Right click to open this link in a new tab: [`App Store Connect/Access/API`](https://appstoreconnect.apple.com/access/api)
     * Click the `Keys` tab
-        * If this is your first time here, there will be a dialog for you to follow:
+        * If this is your first time here, you will see:

             "`Permission is required to access the App Store Connect API.
 You can request access on behalf of your organization.`"